crontab/Multiplexer/README.md

 - `init(onFetch: @escaping (@escaping OnResult) -> Void)`
 - `func request(refresh: Bool, completion: @escaping OnResult)`
-- `MultiplexerMap<T>` interface
+- `MultiplexerMap`

 ### Caching

 By default, `Multiplexer<T>` can store objects as JSON files in the local cache directory.
-This is done by explicitly calling `flush()` on the multiplexer object, or alternatively `flushAll()` on the global repository `MuxRepository` if the object is registered there.
+This is done by explicitly calling `flush()` on the multiplexer object, or alternatively `flushAll()` on the global repository `MuxRepository` if the multiplexer object is registered there.

 In the current implementation, the objects stored on disk can be reused only in one case: when your `onFetch` fails due to a connectivity problem.
 This behavior is defined in the `useCachedResultOn(error:)` class method that can be overridden in your subclass of `Multiplexer`.
 For the memory cache, the expiration logic is defined by the class variable `timeToLive`, which defaults to 30 minutes and can also be overridden in your subclass.